 RESPONSE of TRANSWESTERN PIPELINE Company to Administrative Law Judge Brown’s Ruling and -Request for Party Status

 Pursuant to the Article 12 and Rule 44 of the Rules of Practice and Procedure of the California Public Utilities Commission (“Commission”), Transwestern Pipeline Company (“Transwestern”) hereby responds to the “Administrative Law Judge’s Ruling Shortening Time for Protests or Responses and Replies to the Application Filed by Pacific Gas and Electric Company” (“PG&E”) dated June 14, 2001.

-At this time, Transwestern does not intend to actively participate in the proceeding.
-However it would like to be designated as an interested party so that it may monitor this proceeding and reserve its right to actively participate in the future should facts warrant it.
+Tran western requests that it be designated as an interested party in this proceeding.

 Transwestern operates a major interstate natural gas pipeline and directs interstate gas into California’s intrastate transmission system.
 Thus it has a strong interest in the development of the state’s infrastructure.